y0rdie/laravel-gust/README.md

 Laravel Gust is a backend agnostic Vue.js authentication frontend for Laravel.
 Gust can power the registration and authentication features of your Laravel backend when using Laravel Fortify, Breeze or UI.

-Gust is powered by Vue.js v2, Vue Router, Vuex and Tailwind CSS v2 on the frontend and provides scaffolding to get your started with a basic Vue.js SPA that is compatible with all Laravel backend authentication packages.
+Gust is powered by Vue.js v2, Vue Router, Vuex and Tailwind CSS v2 on the frontend and provides scaffolding to get you started with a basic Vue.js SPA that is compatible with all Laravel backend authentication packages.

 Gust uses Laravel Sanctum on the backend to authenticate your SPA regardless of the stack you choose.